 Jarrod's interest in new music has assisted him in creating the role of Joe Louis in Frank Proto's Shadowboxer, an opera based on the life of Joe Louis with the Maryland Opera Studio, and covering the role of Basil in The Picture of Dorian Gray by Lowell Liebermann and Randolph from A Wedding by William Bolcom with the Aspen Music Festival and School.
 In addition, Jarrod had the honor of performing the roles Jaggers in Miss Havisham's Fire and the Man with the Cornet Case in Postcard from Moracco in the "Art of Argento" festival for composer Dominick Argento with composer in residence.

-Jarrod has worked with Annapolis Opera, Aspen Music Festival and School, The In Series, Jacksonville Opera Theatre, Baltimore Concert Opera, Opera Birmingham, Washington National Opera, Young Victorian Opera Theatre, and Zeider's American Dream Theater.
+Jarrod has worked with Annapolis Opera, Aspen Music Festival and School, The In Series, Jacksonville Opera Theatre, Baltimore Concert Opera, Baltimore Musicales, Opera Birmingham, Washington National Opera, Young Victorian Opera Theatre, and Zeider's American Dream Theater.
 In addition, As an advocate for music education, Jarrod served on voice faculty of the National Children's Chorus and the P.A.L.S program in conjunction with the Aspen Music Festival and School.
 He has performed in community outreach and education programs with Baltimore Musicales, D.C.
 Vocal Arts, Lyric Opera of Baltimore and Washington National Opera.

 Jarrod earned a Bachelor of Arts in Music Education from Jacksonville State University in Alabama and studied voice with Dr. Richard Armstrong.
-In appreciation for the experience at Jacksonville State University, Jarrod returns periodically to share experiences and offer coaching while organizing and raising funds for a scholarship awarded to voice students of Jacksonville State University in honor of Dr. Richard Armstrong named the "Richard Armstrong Vocal Competition."
+In appreciation for the experience at Jacksonville State University, Jarrod returns periodically to share experiences and offer coaching while organizing and researching was to raise funds for a scholarship awarded to voice students of Jacksonville State University in honor of Dr. Richard Armstrong named the "Richard Armstrong Vocal Competition."